-Prop E: $100,000,000 for Street Improvements Including Sidewalk, Alley and Other Traffic Flow Improvements
+Prop E Passed: $100,000,000 for Street Improvements Including Sidewalk, Alley and Other Traffic Flow Improvements

 Bond Proposition E

-The city proposes $100 million in the upcoming bond election for the construction or reconstruction of transportation projects that will improve mobility and safety along streets and roadways, reduce congestion and address aging infrastructure.
+The city proposed $100 million for the construction or reconstruction of transportation projects that will improve mobility and safety along streets and roadways, reduce congestion and address aging infrastructure.